BEGIN:VCALENDAR

 SUMMARY:Gen Con 2026 — Indianapolis\, IN

-DESCRIPTION:Gen Con 2026 is the world largest tabletop gaming convention\, held July 30 through August 2 at the Indiana Convention Center and Lucas Oil Stadium in Indianapolis.
-Now in its 59th year\, Gen Con draws more than 70\,000 attendees from across the globe for what its organizers call The Best Four Days in Gaming.
-No other event on earth assembles this many people for the singular purpose of playing games: board games\, role-playing games\, card games\, miniatures\, live-action roleplaying\, and games that do not have a name yet because they were designed last winter and this is their debut.\n\nWalking into Gen Con for the first time is a sensory overload in the best possible way.
-Thousands of people carry bags of dice\, rulebooks\, and game boxes.
-Strangers sit down together at open gaming tables to learn games from creators who flew in from Germany or Japan.
-The exhibit hall stretches so far it takes twenty minutes to walk corner to corner.
-Publishers debut their most anticipated releases here.
-Announcements land at Gen Con before they land anywhere else.
-First-timers routinely describe the first afternoon as having their mind melted by the scale.
-Veterans who have attended for fifteen years still find things they have never seen.\n\nIf you own more than three board games and have ever stood in front of a shelf in a game store feeling the pull to try something new\, Gen Con is worth the flight to Indianapolis.
-This is not for casual gamers who play Monopoly at Christmas.
-This is for people for whom games are a world\, not a hobby.
-It is worth attending if you have ever wanted to sit across from a game designer and learn what they were trying to say.
-It is worth attending if discovering a game before it launches feels like finding something no one else knows yet.
-If none of that resonates\, skip it.\n\nRegister early.
-The 17\,000-plus ticketed events open for registration months in advance and popular sessions sell out within minutes.
-Saturday is the largest single day and if crowds are difficult for you\, Thursday or Sunday move at a more human pace.
-Wear the most comfortable shoes you own and expect to walk ten or more miles per day.
-Buy a four-day badge even if you plan only two days\, as single-day badges are limited.
-Book downtown Indianapolis hotels the moment badges go on sale.
-Bring a large tote bag and loose plans.
-The best moments at Gen Con are the ones you did not schedule.\n\nGen Con is on Falkor Nation Best list because it is a pilgrimage.
-People do not attend Gen Con.
+DESCRIPTION:Strangers sit down together at open gaming tables to learn a game from the person who designed it\, freshly flown in from Germany or Japan — and the exhibit hall is so vast it takes twenty minutes to walk corner to corner.
+The world's largest tabletop gaming convention fills the Indiana Convention Center and Lucas Oil Stadium for four days in Indianapolis\, and if it is played on a table\, it is here.\n\nWalking into Gen Con for the first time is sensory overload in the best possible way: thousands of people carrying bags of dice\, rulebooks\, and game boxes\, publishers debuting their most anticipated releases\, announcements landing here before anywhere else.
+First-timers routinely describe the first afternoon as having their mind melted by the scale\; veterans of fifteen years still find things they have never seen.
+This is not for people who play Monopoly at Christmas — it is for people for whom games are a world\, not a hobby.
+If you have ever wanted to sit across from a designer and learn what they were trying to say\, if discovering a game before it launches feels like finding something no one else knows yet\, this is worth the flight.
+If none of that resonates\, skip it.\n\nRegister early — the 17\,000-plus ticketed events open months in advance and popular sessions sell out within minutes.
+Saturday is the largest single day\; Thursday and Sunday move at a more human pace.
+Wear the most comfortable shoes you own and expect to walk ten or more miles a day.
+Buy a four-day badge even if you plan only two days\, as single-day badges are limited\, and book downtown Indianapolis hotels the moment badges go on sale.
+Bring a large tote and loose plans — the best moments at Gen Con are the ones you did not schedule.\n\nPeople do not attend Gen Con.
 They go to Gen Con\, the way you go somewhere that requires intention.
-The tabletop renaissance of the last decade produced a global community of people who take games seriously as an art form and a social infrastructure.
-Gen Con is where that community assembles in full.
-The convention floor holds the entire history of the medium\, the present state of the art\, and the first glimpses of what comes next under one roof for four days every summer in Indianapolis.
+The tabletop renaissance of the last decade produced a global community of people who take games seriously as an art form and a social infrastructure\, and this is where that community assembles in full — the entire history of the medium\, the present state of the art\, and the first glimpses of what comes next\, under one roof for four days every summer.
 Dates and badges at gencon.com.

 URL:https://www.falkorevents.com/eventcal/event/5876/details/